1ypi/GDDrive/README.md

 - Uploaded files can be selected with absolute paths, relative paths, or `~/...` home-directory paths on Linux.
 - Now you can relogin from the menu.
 - Now you can download other users files using the level id.
+- The program automatically detects the file type.

 # Cool links